Guides

 What are UTM codes and why use them?

-UTM (Urchin Tracking Module) codes are snippets of text added to the end of a URL to track the performance of campaigns across different marketing channels.
+UTM (Urchin Tracking Module) codes are snippets of text added to the end of a URL to track campaign performance across different marketing channels.
 They allow you to see where traffic is coming from and how users are interacting with your content.

 A typical UTM code might look like this: